johnhadaway/plurality.net/README.md

 #### Structure

-The code layout is heavily influenced by that of the RadicalxChange Foundation's website ([repo](https://github.com/RadicalxChange/www])), as it exists in 10/2022.
+The structure of the codebase is heavily influenced by that of the RadicalxChange Foundation's website ([repo](https://github.com/RadicalxChange/www])), as it exists in 10/2022.
 Important facets of the codebase's structure are described below:

 - 'src/site' contains the source code for the site, which is written into the 'dist' folder.
 - 'src/site/\_includes' contains reusable components, and is divided into the following sub-folders: 'js', 'macros', 'css', 'layouts', and 'partials'.